 Plus, as a bonus, you’ll have all your tickets sorted out ahead of time and be able to spend your one day in Strasbourg focused on enjoying and eating your way through the city!

 More Than One Day in Strasbourg?

 You definitely can’t see everything there is to see in Strasbourg in one day: with more time, we recommend more visits to La Petite France and various winstubs, possibly biking across the pedestrian bridge to Germany (Strasbourg really is right on the border!) for the sheer novelty of it, and potentially visiting the European Parliament if you can (there are very limited sightseeing hours).

-The real beauty of more time in Strasbourg, though, is that you have more time in Alsace: head out on the Alsace wine route to tour some vineyards, make your way to the towns of Colmar or Riquewihr for some incredible Alsatian charm, or take a bike tour in the beautiful countryside.
+The real beauty of more time in Strasbourg, though, is that you have more time in Alsace: head out on the Alsace wine route to tour some vineyards, make your way to the towns of Colmar, Kaysersburg, or Riquewihr for some incredible Alsatian charm, or take a bike tour in the beautiful countryside.

 Please make sure that you enjoy the wine route responsibly–if you’re a wine drinker, we recommend making a tour to the vineyards a splurge on your trip.
 Clearly, driving yourself is not the best option–this is a time that it pays to have someone else be in charge of transportation.

 Shop Alsace wine tours leaving from Strasbourg!

 Strasbourg is compact: if you stay near La Petite France or the Strasbourg Cathedral Square, you likely won’t need any transportation at all while in Strasbourg–we stayed in town for nearly a week using only our own two feet to get around!